UKPLab/arxiv2025-misleading-visualizations/README.md

   - their QA performance drops
     - to the level of the random baseline
     - by up to 65.5 percentage points compared to the standard benchmark ChartQA
+  - they cannot answer questions consistently depending on whether they observe a misleading or non-misleading visualization of the same data

 <p align="center">
   <img width="65%" src="assets/accuracy.png" alt="header" />